Oluwasayomi/art-website/README.md

 * Pop Up Login/Register form.
 * Categorised and filtered objects by the art type.
 * Animated buttons.
-* Complementary colours used as background.'Aesthetically pleasing visualisation and interaction.
+* Complementary colours used as background.
+* Aesthetically pleasing visualisation and interaction.
 * Animated scrolling.
 * Dynamic animations.